thewca/wca-documents/edudoc/competitor-tutorial/tutorial.md

 Once the competitor starts their solve, the inspection phase ends, and the judge will not perform any more actions from the inspection phase.

-The judge has to start the stopwatch as soon as they lift the cover and to stop it only when the competitor **lifts the hands from the timer** (and hence starts the timer).
+The judge has to start the stopwatch as soon as they lift the cover and to stop it only when the competitor **lifts their hands from the timer** (and hence starts the timer).

 ### Solving:
 At the end of inspection, the competitor puts the puzzle on the mat (in any orientation) and places their hands on the timer sensors to start the timer.
 Choosing when to start the solve is up to the competitor and they can do that at any point during the inspection phase.
 The competitor must not be touching the puzzle, and their hands must be flat, facing palms down with their fingers touching the sensors.
 The competitor can then start the solving phase by lifting their hands from the timer and beginning their solve.